virtmerlin/aws-sample-lab-config/README.md

 **F**.
 Look at the Compliance Timeline ...

-  - Navigate back to the _Resource ID_ & then click on the _Compliance Timeline_ button in the upper right corner of the console...
+  - Navigate back to the _Resource_ view & then click on the _Compliance Timeline_ button in the upper right corner of the console...
   ![ConfigTimeLine](https://mglab-aws-samples.s3.amazonaws.com/aws-sample-lab-config/images/2-config-timeline.png)
   - Notice the current compliance is RED since you have added HTTP to the Ingress Rules ...
   ![ConfigTimeLine](https://mglab-aws-samples.s3.amazonaws.com/aws-sample-lab-config/images/2-compliance-timeline.png)

 **G**.
-Use what you have learned to change your secuerity Group state back to _Compliant_
+Use what you have learned to change your secuerity Group state back to _Compliant_ or Green.